cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 #### Tenant Deletion API

 If a request is made to delete a tenant, then all the tombstones will be deleted for that user.
-For all the tombstones deleted, if there were any series deletion markers for the tombstones deleted, these will also need to be deleted prior to marking the tenant’s blocks for deletion.

 ## Current Open Questions:

 - If the start and end time is very far apart, it might result in a lot of the data being re-written.
 Since we create a new block without the deleted data and mark the old one for deletion, there may be a period of time with lots of extra blocks and space used for large deletion queries.
+- There will be a delay between the deletion request and the deleted data being filtered during queires.
+    - In Prometheus, there is no delay.
+    - One way to filter out Immediately is to load the tombstones during query time but this will cause a negative performance impact.
+- Adding limits to the API such as:
+    - The number of deletion requests per day,
-- Need to outline more clearly how this will work with multiple deletion requests at a time.
+    - Number of requests allowed at a time
+    - How wide apart the start and end time can be.

 ## Alternatives Considered

+#### Adding a Pre-processing State

+The process of permanently deleting the data can be separated into 2 stages, preprocessing and processing.

+This will happen after a grace period has passed once the API request has been made.
+The deletion request will move to a new state called `BuildingPlan`.
+The compactor will outline all the blocks that may contain data to be deleted.
+For each separate block that the deletion may be applicable to, the compactor will begin the process by adding a series deletion marker inside the series-deletion-marker.json file.
+The JSON file will contain an array of deletion request id's that need to be applied to the block, which allows the ability to handle the situation when there are multiple tombstones that could be applicable to a particular block.
+Then during the processing step, instead of checking the meta.json file, we only need to check if a marker file exists with a specific deletion request id.
+If the marker file exists, then we apply the rewrite logic.

+#### Alternative Permanent Deletion Processing

 For processing the actual deletions, an alternative approach is not to wait until the final compaction has been completed and filter out the data during compaction.
 If the data is marked to be deleted, then don’t include it the new bigger block during compaction.
 For the remaining blocks where the data wasn’t filtered during compaction, the deletion can be done the same as in the previous section.